junxit/us-congress-bills-112/metadata.md

 - 2011-02-19 — The previous question was ordered pursuant to the rule. (consideration: CR 2/18/2011 H1355)
 - 2011-02-19 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the adoption of amendments which had been debated earlier and on which further proceedings were postponed.
 - 2011-02-19 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings were postponed.
+- 2011-02-28 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-03-01 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 14.